-Alcohol inhibits hepatic gluconeogenesis and induces hypoglycaemia whenever gluconeogenesis is required to maintain normal glucose levels.
-People with diabetes on a sulfonylurea or insulin should be warned about the blood glucose-lowering action of alcohol.
+Alcohol inhibits hepatic gluconeogenesis and induces hypogylcaemia whenever gluconeogenesis is required to maintain normal glucose levels.
+People with diabetes on Sulfonylurea or insulin should be warned about the blood glucose-lowering action of alcohol.

 The recommendations for people with diabetes remain the same as for all New Zealanders.